CommonGuide/commonguide/docs/starter_agreement_sets/reflexive-collectives /interim-decision-making.md

 As outlined below, initial decisions will be made in one of four ways: by reaching consensus for 'major' decisions and, by establishing consent for for 'minor' decisions, delegating operational decisions to a working group, and asking advice on decisions required to initiate a process.

 These are intended to provide context for our initial process as well as a pathway to begin exploring how to co-create our longer-term decision-making agreements.
+For more context, see, [The Hums's outline of 4 different forms of decision-making](https://www.thehum.org/post/decision-making-methods-for-decentralised-teams).

+NOTE: this is intended as a temporary process that will be replaced by decision-making agreements once we have created them (and should be reviewed regularly, until replaced).

 ## Initial Consensus Agreement for Major Decisions